 Recommendation: Knowledge in the field of experimental economic research or behavioral economics as well as in the field of microeconomics and game theory may be helpful.

-Topics in Political Economy (Master)
+Disruption and the Digital Economy - Topics in Political Economy (Master)

 For Master students of the fields Industrial Engineering and Management, Information Engineering and Management, Economics Engineering or Economathematics.